bit101/gifloopcoder/src/docs/intro.md

 * The **Make GIF** button causes the animation to play through one time and begins capturing frames.
 When the animation is done, it assembles the captured frames into an animated gif, which it displays in a lightbox-type overlay.
 Shortcut: Control-G
 * The **Capture Still** button will capture the single frame showing in the Canvas panel and display it in the lightbox overlay.
 * The **Sprite Sheet** button causes the animation to play through one time and begins capturing frames.
 When the animation is done, it assembles the captured frames into a sprite sheet, which it displays in the lightbox overlay.
+* The **Console** button opens up the developer console.
+This can be useful for debugging a script if it's not doing what you want it to.
 * The **About** button displays some information about the app.

 Then there's the Control Panel.
 From top to bottom, here's what it does: